Eleni Maragaki

 UAL Art for the Environment

-Eleni Maragaki has been awarded the 2023 Mahler & LeWitt Studios / University of the Arts London, Art for the Environment open call, which supports work by young artists exploring the defining concerns of the 21st century – biodiversity, environmental sustainability, social economy and human rights (more info).
+Eleni Maragaki was awarded the 2023 Mahler & LeWitt Studios / University of the Arts London, Art for the Environment open call, which supports work by young artists exploring the defining concerns of the 21st century – biodiversity, environmental sustainability, social economy and human rights (more info).

 Maragaki is a visual artist born in Athens, Greece.
 Her work explores the meeting points between urban construction and the natural environment.
 As a response to densely manufactured urban space, she is inspired by the delicacy found in the systems of natural structures, including chemical elements and crystals.